simisomthiyane/webdictionary/README.md

 # webdictionary (V2.0.0)
+Mobile Response Web Dictionary which categories results by part of speech and gives examples.
-Web Dictionary using API at https://dictionaryapi.dev/ .
+It using API from https://dictionaryapi.dev/ .

 Web-App URL https://willowy-stroopwafel-d2b737.netlify.app/ .